It’s one thing to know how to start a blog and another to know what to do after.

 Some great ways to promote your blog and posts is by doing guest posts on other blogs and using social media.

-The best social site that drives tones of traffic once you figured it out is Pinterest. that combined with a scheduler like Tailwind will boost your traffic and get you, subscribers.
+The best social site that drives tones of traffic once you figured it out is Pinterest. that combined with a scheduler like Tailwind which helped us get to 100k monthly views will boost your traffic and get you, subscribers.

 Don’t forget to share this post if you haven’t yet.